ejneyland/stocksystem/README.md

 ![Data Flow Diagram](img/dataflow.png)

-The identified data structures were: Inventory, Products, Stocklist, Manufacturing List and Invoice
+The identified data structures were: Inventory, Products, Stocklist, Manufacturing List and Invoice.
+External identities were the App and the User.
+The functions are represented as circles, with the main ones being view stocklist, view manufacturing list and process invoice.

 #### App Skeleton